ADOPT AKOALA

 Koala Woman Says

-Koalas are at Tewantin National Park and are sometimes seen in surrounding backyards, and were at Perigian to the south of Noosa but many of these would have been killed in the 2019/2020 summer fire.
 Scattered Koalas occur westwards to Eumundi and Moy Pocket and north to Ross Creek on the Tin Can Bay Road.
 The only other concentration of Koalas in this electorate is at Tinana, a suburb of Maryborough being developed at a rapid pace.
-This may explain the extremely high incidence of dog attacks; vehicle strikes and disease in Tinana, these reports far outnumber sightings of healthy Koalas, there has been only one record since 2015, so these Koalas are gone.
+This may explain the extremely high incidence of dog attacks, vehicle strikes and disease in Tinana.
+Since 2015 there have been 19 sightings here, but only four since 2021, so these Koalas are gone.
 It seems the White Shoe Brigade has moved from the Gold Coast to Tinana.

 I am pretty confident that the lower number is accurate here, and there is a lot of bush left which gives some opportunity for recovery but it is not the best-quality habitat and is highly fragmented.
-The only thing missing is political will because this is a future growth region for housing and unless the community insists on ‘Koala Beach’ type developments, these animals won’t survive.
+The only thing missing is political will because the coast is a future growth region for housing and unless the community insists on ‘Koala Beach’ type developments, Koalas in Wide Bay are headed to extinction.

 Member for Wide Bay